September 24, 2024

 If you have any questions on this process you can contact BC Crane Safety through our general email address info@bccranesafety.ca or call 604 336 4699.

-Question: A concerned resident from Abbotsford contacted BC Crane Safety to report a crane on a neighbouring jobsite had moved in strong winds and the jib was now resting over their residence.
+Question: A concerned resident from Abbotsford contacted BC Crane Safety to report a tower crane on a neighbouring jobsite had moved in strong winds and the jib was now resting over their residence.
 They were concerned about resident and pedestrian safety under the crane and were asking about safety measures.

-Answer: Members of the public sometimes express concerns about cranes being unsafe.
+Answer: Members of the public sometimes express concerns about tower cranes being unsafe.
 The public is not always as informed about how cranes operate safely as operators, owners and general contractors are.
-It is understandably intimidating to see a crane moving in the wind.
+It is understandably intimidating to see a tower crane moving in the wind.

-BC Crane Safety encourages crane owners, in collaboration with property owners and general contractors, to provide some common safety information to jobsite neighbours prior to the crane being mobilized to the site.
+BC Crane Safety encourages tower crane owners, in collaboration with property owners and general contractors, to provide some common safety information to jobsite neighbours prior to the crane being mobilized to the site.

 The notification of safety measures can include:

 Weathervaning: This best practice is crucial to crane safety.
-When the crane is not in use, the crane will be put into “weathervane” mode, which allows the crane to swing freely in whatever direction the wind is blowing.
+When the tower crane is not in use, the crane will be put into “weathervane” mode, which allows the crane to swing freely in whatever direction the wind is blowing.
 This ensures stability and that the slew/swing brakes do not get excess wear and tear in the wind.

-NDT (Non-Destructive Testing) is required on all cranes.
+NDT (Non-Destructive Testing) is required on all tower cranes.
 At minimum, the inspection is completed annually and certified by a professional engineer.
 This ensures the crane is structurally certified to perform safely.

-Daily Testing: Crane operators are required to fill out daily “pre-trip” checklists on the cranes they are operating.
+Daily Testing: Tower crane operators are required to fill out daily “pre-trip” checklists on the cranes they are operating.
 This includes testing the limits set by technicians when the crane was put up, ensuring all wire rope is properly greased and winding on the drum, operating functions are working as usual, brakes are engaging, etc.

-Preventive Maintenance: Each crane has a specific preventive maintenance schedule outlined in the manual depending on size, capacity, type, etc. Preventive maintenance looks at things such as the brakes, motors, functions, greasing, electrical panel testing, etc.
+Preventive Maintenance: Each tower crane has a specific preventive maintenance schedule outlined in the manual depending on size, capacity, type, etc. Preventive maintenance looks at things such as the brakes, motors, functions, greasing, electrical panel testing, etc.

 30M33: Power utility system owners and contractors/employers must complete Form 30M33 and submit it to WorkSafeBC before any workers work within the “limits of approach” of high-voltage equipment or conductors.
-It’s a safety assessment of the power lines near the job site where the crane will be put up.
+It’s a safety assessment of the power lines near the job site where the tower crane will be put up.
 Some safety measures can include flagging and/or hooding of the lines or transformer, re-routing or burying lines, removing lines, or using a designated hydro-trained safety spotter when operating within the limits of approach.

-Anemometers/Wind Meters: WorkSafeBC requires wind meters to be installed on all cranes.
+Anemometers/Wind Meters: WorkSafeBC requires wind meters to be installed on all tower cranes.
 This ensures the operator knows the wind speed and wind gusts so they can determine if it is safe to operate.
 WorkSafeBC’s limitation for wind speed is 50 km/hr.

-“Live Load” Limitations/Agreement: Depending on the job site, sometimes an agreement is made with the crane operator on site that no “live” loads flow over adjacent properties.
+“Live Load” Limitations/Agreement: Depending on the job site, sometimes an agreement is made with the tower crane operator on site that no “live” loads flow over adjacent properties.
 “Live” load means anything on the hook except rigging chains or slings.

-Best Practices/Safe Work Practices or Procedures: Each crane company will have practices and procedures for operators to follow, they include tasks such as working near power lines, using taglines to control loads, working in the wind, power lock out/tag out.
+Best Practices/Safe Work Practices or Procedures: Each tower crane company will have practices and procedures for operators to follow, they include tasks such as working near power lines, using taglines to control loads, working in the wind, power lock out/tag out.

 If there is still a concern to be addressed, we encourage contacting WorkSafeBC through the report hotline 1-888-621-7233 to report any safety concerns.